 Excellent Teacher Award 2020 – Dr Martin Venter

 “In excellence there is no end.
 At Stellenbosch, excellence is prominent, it is clear, but it is also hard to achieve.
-It is about staying at it”…these were the words of Prof Arnold Schoonwinkel, outgoing Vice Rector: Learning and Teaching at the annual, Stellenbosch University’s “Teaching Excellence Awards”.
+It is about staying at it”… says Prof Arnold Schoonwinkel, outgoing Vice Rector: Learning and Teaching at the annual, Stellenbosch University’s “Teaching Excellence Awards”.
 These awards acknowledge excellent teaching at institutional level.

-What makes this year even more special is that the Awards were held virtually indicative of the difficulties all staff had to adapt to during the Covid pandemic.
-In a proud moment for our department Dr Martin Venter was awarded the Teaching Excellence Award in the category “Developing Teacher”.
+The Awards were held virtually indicative of the difficulties all staff had to adapt to during the Covid pandemic.
+This makes it all the more special.
+In a proud moment for M&M Dr Martin Venter was awarded the Teaching Excellence Award in the category “Developing Teacher”.

-Dr Venter says: “I have been teaching part-time at the department since 2011 and took on a full-time post in 2015 after working as a research engineer in Cape Town.”
+“I have been teaching here part-time since 2011, then full-time since 2015 after working as a research engineer.”

 “I can’t think of a better description of the award than to give you my teaching philosophy from the application:”